ncatlab/nlab-content/pages/1/3/7/7/17731/content.md

 =--

 ## In components
+ {#InComponents}

 We work out in detail what def. \ref{MajoranaSpinorGeneral} comes down to in components (i.e. in terms of choices of [[linear bases]]), using standard notation and conventions from the physics literature (e.g. [Castellani-D'Auria-Fr&#233;](#CastellaniDAuriaFre)).

 ### Conventions and Notation

-The following uses the standard **notation** for operations on [[matrices]] with entries in the [[complex numbers]] (and of course these matrices may in particular be complex row/column vectors, which may in particular be single complex numbers):
+In the following we use standard notation for operations on [[matrices]] with entries in the [[complex numbers]] (and of course these matrices may in particular be complex row/column vectors, which may in particular be single complex numbers):

 * $(-)^\ast$ -- componentwise [[complex conjugation]];